hongzhu6129/MorphyCloud/README.md

 # MorphyCloud

 Public repository of MorphyCloud project.
+It contains the executable files of the system and some simple examples.

-It contains the following files and folders:
+The contents of the repository contains following files and folders:

 -- annotations : a folder that contains Java code that defines the metadata used to annotate the Java code for specifying test systems.